patrick-12sigma/physiophile.github.io/_posts/2017-11-12-Papers_Notes_CNN.md

   - Each object proposal has n GT labels $k_u^*$, one per threshold $u$.
 Each term $p_u$ is predicted by a separate classifier head.
     ![]({{ site.baseurl }}/images/multipath_arch.png)
 - DeepMask performs object proposal with higher quality than selective search, so that the bb regression in Fast R-CNN only gives marginally better results.
-- [tidbits] Dropout and weight decay only one is needed to achieve good regularization.
+- Tidbits Dropout and weight decay only one is needed to achieve good regularization.
-- [tidbits] Data and model parallelism.
+- Tidbits Data and model parallelism.
 4 GPU machines help motivate the design of 4 foveal regions due to the ease of implementation.

 ### Mask R-CNN
 - [Mask R-CNN](https://arxiv.org/abs/1703.06870)